Client Selection for Federated Policy Optimization with Environment Heterogeneity: Introduction

-Despite the enormous progress by empirical works on FRL \cite{DBLP:journals/corr/abs-2108-11887}, our understanding of FRL is still in its infancy, especially from the theoretical perspective.
-For example, the sample efficiency of Policy Gradient (PG) methods is typically low due to the high variance of the gradient estimation.
-This issue could be exacerbated in the context of FL where clients with heterogeneous environments can generate a diverse range of trajectories.
-To address this problem, a variance-reduced policy gradient method, namely Federated Policy Gradient with Byzantine Resilience (FedPG-BR), was proposed together with an analysis of the sample efficiency and convergence guarantee \cite{fan2021fault}.
-While clients are assumed to be homogeneous in FedPG-BR, another line of work, termed FedKL \cite{10038492}, noticed that the environment heterogeneity imposes another layer of difficulty in learning, and proved that a Kullback-Leibler (KL) penalized local objective can generate a monotonically improving sequence of policies to accelerate convergence.
-The authors of QAvg \& PAvg \cite{pmlr-v151-jin22a} provided convergence proof for the federated Q-Learning and federated PG.
+Despite the significant progress of empirical works on FRL \citep{DBLP:journals/corr/abs-2108-11887}, the community's understanding of FRL is still in its infancy, especially from the theoretical perspective.
+For example, the sample efficiency of Policy Gradient (PG) methods is typically low due to the large variance in gradient estimation.
+This issue could be exacerbated in the context of FL, where clients with heterogeneous environments can generate a diverse range of trajectories.
+To address this problem, a variance-reduced policy gradient method, namely Federated Policy Gradient with Byzantine Resilience (FedPG-BR), was proposed together with an analysis of the sample efficiency and convergence guarantee \citep{fan2021fault}.
+While clients are assumed to be homogeneous in FedPG-BR, another line of work, termed FedKL \citep{10038492}, noticed that the environment heterogeneity imposes an extra layer of difficulty in learning and proved that a Kullback-Leibler (KL) penalized local objective can generate a monotonically improving sequence of policies to accelerate convergence.
+The authors of QAvg \& PAvg \citep{pmlr-v151-jin22a} provided a convergence proof for the federated Q-Learning and federated PG.
 QAvg offered important insights regarding how the Bellman operators can be generalized to the federated setting and proposed a useful tool, i.e., the imaginary environment (the average of all clients' environments), for analyzing FRL.
-However, there has not been any convergence analysis regarding PI in FRL in the literature.
-Given PI has both a wide range of applications and theoretical importance, it is desirable to fill this knowledge gap and derive efficient FRL algorithms accordingly.
+More recently, FedSARSA \citep{zhang2024finitetime} studied the integration of FRL and SARSA, where SARSA is an on-policy Temporal Difference (TD) algorithm.
+However, there has not been any convergence analysis regarding Policy Iteration (PI) in FRL in the literature.
+Given PI's application and theoretical importance, it is desirable to fill this knowledge gap and derive efficient FRL algorithms accordingly.